Cecilapp/website/pages/how-to/markdown-performance-images.md

 Cecil provides several methods to help you achieve this, including lazy loading, resizing, generating multiple formats, generating responsive images and placeholder.

+Cecil can manages the following optimizations for images in Markdown:

+1. **Dimensions**: Images dimensions are set to ensure proper layout and prevent layout shifts
+2. **Compression**: The image is compressed to reduce file size without significant loss of quality
+3. **Image formats**: Cecil generates AVIF and WebP formats for the image
+4. **Responsive images**: Cecil generates two different sizes of the image (768px and 1024px)
+5. **Lazy loading**: The image is set to load lazily, meaning it will only load when it comes into the viewport
+6. **Decoding**: The image is set to decode asynchronously, improving the initial page load time
+7. **Placeholder**: A color placeholder is used while the image is loading

 ## Example

 Bellow an example with a PNG image 1920x1276 pixels.